 Back in 1993, Warner Books published my third book, Reincarnation, Channeling and Possession: A Parapsychologist’s Handbook.
 Long out of print, I recently brought it back as an ebook for Kindle and Nook.
 As I’m helping a television production company look for possible cases of the reincarnation type, focusing on children who remember previous lives, I thought that putting a chapter of that book up here on my website makes some good sense.
 [Click HERE for a post on what the show is looking for]

-The following is the first piece of the chapter.
-The remainder will appear in posts over the next week.
+The following is the second piece of the chapter.
+Part one appears here.

 Section Two: Reincarnation.
 Chapter Three: Field Investigation and Evidence.
 From REINCARNATION, CHANNELING AND POSSESSION: A PARAPSYCHOLOGIST’S HANDBOOK by Loyd Auerbach, MS. Copyright 2012, 1993 by Loyd Auerbach.
 May not be copied without permission.

 Note: This was originally written in 1992/1993, published in 1993.
 It has not been updated.

 Let’s look at a related concept.
 PARAMNESIA is a confusion of memory often having to do with the timing of facts as they occurred versus how they are remembered to have occurred.
 For example, there is usually a lengthy delay between the time a child starts speaking of a previous life and when an investigator learns of the case and interviews the family.
 In that time, the family may have taken it upon themselves to check out the “facts” reported by the child, and may even have brought the child to visit the previous family.